svsticky/magnificent-sloth/README.md

 The deb-package can be found in dist/installers.

 When the deb-package is installed and opened via gnome, the application expects the environment file to be in `/home/$USERNAME`.
 Make sure you copy `sample.env` to this location, rename it to `.env`, and update its values.
+You can also just run `source .env` to add your environment variables to the current shell session.
+Add it to your `.bashrc` to make it permanent.